 Social media strategy is complicated.
 You have to find the right combination of posting, consistency and engagement.
 Whether you have 10 minutes or 10 hours a day, these tips will help make the best use of your time:

 For example, if buyers are in the healthcare sector, post the latest news around HIIPA regulations.
-If they’re digital-first retailers, post articles about protecting customers’ sensitive data.
+If they’re digital-first retailers, post articles about protecting sensitive customer data.
 The goal is to show prospects that your organization is a relevant, authoritative resource for their specific tech concerns.
 A fun little hint, tell people what they might be doing wrong…you’ll get a ton of clicks!

 Examples:

-5. Twitter vs. LinkedIn Content
+5. X (Formerly Twitter) vs. LinkedIn Content

 Looking for more social media amplification advice?
 Visit our blog, or reach out, we love to chat about social media!